MQ-software-carpentry/statistics-with-r/_episodes/04-regression.md

 `TRTPRV` is not significant (p=0.260), but let's consider what the regression is telling us.

-If `TRTPRV=0`:
+If `TRTPRV = 0`:

 $$BMD_i=0.945730+0.005948 ΒΜΙ_i$$

-If `TRTPRV=1`:
+If `TRTPRV = 1`:

 $$BMD_i = 0.945730+0.005948ΒΜΙ_i+0.032468×1\\
  = 0.9782+0.005948ΒΜΙ_i$$
-In other words, having `TRTPRV=1` results in an increase in the predicted value of `BMD` of 0.03247 g/cm².
+In other words, having `TRTPRV = 1` results in an increase in the predicted value of `BMD` of 0.03247 g/cm².
 Note that the values of 0 and 1 assigned to `TRTPRV` are arbitrary, and any other coding would produce the same fitted values.

 `TRTPRV` is a categorical predictor, or factor, with two levels.
 What happens when there are more then two levels?
 Consider the predictor `SMKCODE`:

 $$\begin{array}{ll}
 \mbox{Level} &	\mbox{Description}\\ \hline